 The Azores Islands are a wild and otherworldly archipelago that only recently emerged as a trending destination.
 The Azores consist of nine islands: Sao Miguel, Santa Maria, Terceira, Faial, Pico, Sao Jorge, Graciosa, Flores, and Corvo.
 Each island is distinctly different, and locals claim a lifetime isn’t long enough to fully explore the mysteries and hidden forces shaping the landscapes here.

-On our 8-day journey through the Azores, we visit four of the archipelago’s most scenic and dynamic islands, hike along volcanic calderas, and take to the sea for a whale watching excursion.
+On our 8-day Portugal walking tour through the Azores, we visit four of the archipelago’s most scenic and dynamic islands, hike along volcanic calderas, and take to the sea for a whale-watching excursion.
 Along the way, we sample the Azores’ extensive culinary bounty, visit with local artisans, enjoy a wine tasting at a UNESCO World Heritage Site vineyard, and relax in thermal springs and warm, oceanic pools.

 With barely 5% of its land developed, the Azores are a must-see locale for nature lovers.

 Welcome to the Azores!
-We meet with our fellow travelers and our local guide in the hotel lobby for an informational session and a preview of our activities in the days to come.
+We meet our fellow travelers and local guide in the hotel lobby for an informational session and a preview of our activities in the days to come.

-We then head out on our first excursion together to stretch our legs in this lush archipelago.
-Sete Cidades is comprised of two jewel-colored lakes in the heart of Sao Miguel - one bright blue, the other green - nestled inside a dormant volcano crater.
-Hiking along their western edge, we learn about the region's flora and fauna, history, and volcanic formation, and the legendary love story behind Sete Cidades' creation.
-We enjoy a picnic lunch on the shore, taking in the sparkling waters and steep, verdant slopes.
+On our first excursion together in this lush archipelago, we head to Sete Cidades.
+These two jewel-colored lakes in the heart of Sao Miguel - one bright blue, the other green - are nestled inside a dormant volcano crater.
+Hiking along their western edge, we learn about the region's flora and fauna, history, volcanic formation, and the legendary love story behind Sete Cidades' creation.
+We enjoy a picnic lunch on the shore, taking in the sparkling waters, and steep, verdant slopes.

-This afternoon we have the opportunity to take a dip at Ponta da Ferraria, a therapeutic spring and bathing site renowned for its healing powers since the 15th century.
+Later in the day, if the conditions are right, we take a dip at Ponta da Ferraria, a therapeutic spring and bathing site renowned since the 15th century for its healing powers.

 Lava HomesTerra Alta, Portugal